Christy, 23, is a freelance writer from Canada. She also works as editor-in-chief at Read Unwritten.

 The play Hamlet is one of William Shakespeare’s most well-known plays of all time.
-Written in the early 1600s, Hamlet includes a series of the protagonist character’s soliloquies that to this day have been referenced in many other works.
-In this play the protagonist, Hamlet goes through a major change from the beginning of the play to the end.
-Hamlet’s transformation from a helpless man in despair into a determined, confident man is revealed in the soliloquies which are reflections of his experiences of self-realization.
-There is a drastic change from the first soliloquy to the seventh soliloquy by Hamlet’s character.
-His growth is seen best through the soliloquies being that is the only time that Hamlet is able to truly open up and let out his inner thoughts and feelings.
+Written in the early 1600s, Hamlet includes a series of the protagonist’s soliloquies that to this day have been referenced in many other works.
+In this play, the protagonist, Hamlet, goes through a major change from the beginning of the play to the end.
+Hamlet’s transformation from a helpless man in despair into a determined, confident man is revealed in the soliloquies, which are reflections of his experiences of self-realization.
+There is a drastic change in Hamlet's character from the first soliloquy to the seventh soliloquy.
+His growth is seen best through the soliloquies, as that is the only time that Hamlet can truly open up and let out his inner thoughts and feelings.

 The first soliloquy is where Hamlet’s true self is first shown to the reader.
 This soliloquy is in Act 1 Scene 2.
-At this point in the play Prince Hamlet is depressed and in what was called a deep melancholy state which the King and Queen believe has taken over Hamlet.
-There are many reasons behind Hamlet’s depression which include the death of his father, his mother remarrying his uncle so quickly, and as a result of the marriage his uncle is appointed as his father’s replacement at king.
+At this point in the play, Prince Hamlet is depressed and in what was called a deep melancholy state which the King and Queen believe has taken over Hamlet.
+There are many reasons behind Hamlet’s depression which include the death of his father, his mother remarrying his uncle so quickly, and as a result of the marriage, his uncle is appointed as his father’s replacement as king.

-After the death of the King, Hamlet’s mother Queen Gertrude quickly jumps into another marriage with Hamlet’s uncle, Claudius.
-This action of Gertrude’s added to the melancholy suffering consuming Hamlet, worsening his depression and sparking his anger further.
-In this soliloquy Hamlet states, “O God, a beast that wants discourse of reason would have mourn’d longer” (1.2.150-151), Hamlet is claiming that a beast would mourn a death like this for more time than his mother did; saying that what she did is worse than what even a beast would do.
+After the death of the king, Hamlet’s mother, Queen Gertrude, quickly jumps into another marriage with Hamlet’s uncle, Claudius.
+This added to Hamlet's melancholy suffering, worsening his depression and sparking his anger further.
+In this soliloquy, Hamlet states, “O God, a beast that wants discourse of reason would have mourn’d longer” (1.2.150-151).
+Hamlet claims that a beast would mourn a death like this for more time than his mother did, saying that what she did is worse than what even a beast would do.
 This shows that Hamlet’s depression is not just because of his father’s death but also because he feels betrayed by his mother’s disloyalty to his father.
-This affects Hamlet intensely showing the reader how much Hamlet loves and cares for his father, and how loyal he is to him.
+This affects Hamlet intensely, showing the reader how much Hamlet loves and cares for his father and how loyal he is to him.

 After the first major soliloquy from Act 1, another one takes place in Act 3, Scene 1.
 Hamlet states a lot of what he is feeling in this soliloquy that is actually emotions that are far worse than the ones that took place in Act 1.
-Before this, Hamlet had created a plan and was starting to regain a sense of confidence back only to have it crash and his depression become far worse than it has already been.
-In this soliloquy Hamlet is beginning to play mind games with himself which causes him to be unsure of what action to take and penalize himself for slacking on revenging his father’s death.
+Before this, Hamlet had created a plan and was starting to regain a sense of confidence back, only to have it crash, and his depression becomes far worse than it had already been.
+In this soliloquy, Hamlet is beginning to play mind games with himself, which causes him to be unsure of what action to take and penalize himself for slacking on revenging his father’s death.

 Another issue Hamlet is having in this soliloquy is he is holding off on killing Claudius.
-Hamlet has chastised himself in the past for his lack of fulfilling his father's deed of revenging his death.
-Hamlet now gives himself reason for holding off on murdering the Claudius.
-Hamlet’s reasons for not killing the king is that he believes that if he murders Claudius that he will have himself condemned to a similar fate.
-By that Hamlet means that he will make his soul impure and lose his chances of going to heaven.
+Hamlet has chastised himself in the past for failing to avenge his father's death.
+Hamlet now gives himself reason for holding off on murdering Claudius.
+Hamlet’s reasons for not killing the king is that he believes that if he murders Claudius, he will have himself condemned to a similar fate.
+By that, Hamlet will make his soul impure and lose his chances of going to heaven.
 Hamlet is now scared of murdering the king because he wants to stay pure.
 This causes Hamlet’s depression to deepen and causes a lot of conflict and self-hate for being afraid of revenge.

-This part of Hamlet is also shown in Act 5 with “The readiness is all” scene.
-Although this does not include a soliloquy, it further shows Hamlet’s characters evolution from a depressed man into a confident one when Hamlet displays how prepared he is to take on Laertes in the sword fight.
-Hamlet claims that he has been practising and strongly believes that he may be able to beat him which portrays how he has gained confidence back.
+This part of Hamlet is also shown in Act 5 with the “The readiness is all” scene.
+Although this does not include a soliloquy, it further shows Hamlet’s character evolution from a depressed man into a confident one when Hamlet displays how prepared he is to take on Laertes in the sword fight.
+Hamlet claims that he has been practising and strongly believes that he may be able to beat him, which portrays how he has gained confidence back.